-Level 1- Inappropriate Behaviours
+Level 1 Inappropriate Behaviours

-For poor decisions or inappropriate behaviours that are of a minor level (e.g. running in the hallways, arguing over game rules), a staff member will:
+For poor decisions or inappropriate behaviours that are of a minor level (e.g. classroom disruptions, minor arguing), staff will:

-- Speak directly to the child to: - identify the poor decision or behaviour - ask students what they would need to do to meet behaviour expectations - ask how their actions affect other people - ask the intent purpose of their decision or behaviour - have students apologize when suitable or appropriate - May apply a mild consequence such as a warning, or a time out or have the student practice the appropriate behaviour.
+- > Help the student to identify: - the poor decision or inappropriate behaviour - what they need to do to meet behavioural expectations - how their actions affect other people - the intent of their decision or behaviour - > Have students apologize when suitable or appropriate - > Consider a mild consequence such as a warning, a time out, or a loss of privileges.

-Level 2 - Inappropriate Behaviours
+Level 2 Inappropriate Behaviours

-For inappropriate behaviours that are more serious or are repeats of minor misbehaviours (eg. repeated classroom disruptions, arguing with a peer, out of bounds, continuous refusal to follow dress code, repeated code of conduct infractions), a staff member will:
+For inappropriate behaviours that are more serious or are repeats (eg. repeated classroom disruptions, frequent arguing, continuous refusal to follow dress code, physical contact), staff will: